TomfromBerlin/bashrc/README.md

 The output of RAM and the interface table will be shown according to your system language settings.
 If the interface table is not shown you need to install the package `net-tools` (see section [Optional programs](/README.md#optional-programs)).
 This is avaible at least in Debian and Ubuntu based distros.
 ARCH Linux, e.g., doesn't have that unfortunately and it will throw an 'command-not-found' msg.
 In this case just comment out line 247 in the .bashrc

 ## Optional programs
-There are programs wich will be used and may not be present in the default in your installation.
+There are programs wich will be used and may not be present by default in your installation.
 I mentioned them already above, but below they are listed again for your convenience:
 + `netstat` - part of net-tools package (Debian and derivates: `sudo apt install net-tools`; Ubuntu: depricated sudo (afak) for security reasons.
 If this is still true you'll need to use `pkexec apt install net-tools`).
 The package may not be available in other distros, e.g. ARCH Linux.
 + `lolcat` - It is like *cat* but colorized.
 (Debian and derivates may use `sudo apt install lolcat` or `sudo apt-get install lolcat`; Ubuntu: (probably) `pkexec apt install lolcat` resp. `pkexec apt-get install lolcat`).
 There are a few dependecies you have to install too (some Ruby code).
 If you want to go really crazy you can set an alias like `alias cat='lolcat "$1"'`
 + `most` - this will be the new less **and** the new man.
 You don't have to change anything.
 Just throw `sudo apt install most` resp. `pkexec apt install most` at your command line.